Catherine Wolf: Career

 In 1929, Wolf won the doubles title and was a singles finalist at the Michigan State Championship.
-In 1930, she won the singles titles at the Western Championship and the Illinois State Championship, and was a doubles finalist (with Eugenie Sampson) in the doubles of the Western Championship.
+In 1930, she won the singles titles at the Western Championships and the Illinois State Championship, and was a doubles finalist (with Eugenie Sampson) in the doubles of the Western Championship.

-In 1931, Wolf won the singles title at the Western Championship.
-She also was the singles runner-up in the Western Indoor Championships in 1932 and 1934.
+In 1931, Wolf won the singles title at the Western States Championships.
+She also was the singles runner-up in the Western States Indoor Championships in 1932 and 1934.

-At the Cincinnati Masters, Wolf made eight finals appearances, winning five titles.
+At the Tri-State Championships in Cincinnati, Wolf made eight finals appearances, winning five titles.
 She won the singles and doubles titles in 1942 and 1939, and won the doubles title in 1936.
 Wolf reached the singles and doubles final in 1943 and the mixed doubles final in 1942.

 Wolf was a teacher who taught in South Bend, Indiana schools, teaching health and physical education.

 Wolf died of a heart attack whilst playing tennis in South Bend on July 20, 1969, aged 60.